-The single PvuII site in the vector can be used as a fixed reference point to determine the orientation of the kan^R insert.
-The insert possesses a single ClaI recognition site located ~264 base pairs from the 5' end of the DNA (~144 base pairs upstream of start codon and ~120 base pairs from the gene).
-Because the relationship between the ClaI site and the PvuII site changes depending on the orientation of the kan^R gene within the plasmid, a "double digest" of the recombinant DNA with these enzymes will produce a fragment with a distinguishing length, which can be used to determine the orientation of the insert (Figure 7).
-For example, a digest of the plasmid in Figure 7A will yield 1217 and 3083-base pair fragments after the double digest.
-When the insert is in the opposite orientation, a double digest will yield 444 and 3856-base pair fragments.
+The single PvuII site in the vector can be used as a fixed reference point to determine the orientation of the kanR insert.
+The insert possesses a single XhoI recognition site located ~177 base pairs from the 5' end of the DNA.
+Because the relationship between the XhoI site and the PvuII site changes depending on the orientation of the kanR gene within the plasmid, a "double digest" of the recombinant DNA with these enzymes will produce a fragment with a distinguishing length, which can be used to determine the orientation of the insert (Figure 7).
+For example, a digest of the plasmid in Figure 7A with XhoI and PvuII will yield 1233 and 3049-base pair fragments after the double digest.
+When the insert is in the opposite orientation, a double digest will yield 305 and 3977-base pair fragments.

 Statistically, one would expect to find a 50:50 occurrence of the two insert orientations if many colonies were analyzed.
-It should be noted that the orientation of the kan^R insert does not have any large effects on its expression because the fragment has its own promoter.
+It should be noted that the orientation of the kanR insert does not have any large effects on its expression because the fragment has its own promoter.
 However, when the vector supplies the promoter required for expression, one of the insert orientations can abolish expression of the subcloned gene.

 If multiple inserts are present in a single circular vector, the determination of orientation becomes more complex (Figure 5B).
-Assume the PvuII site in the vector is 180 base pairs to the right (3') of EcoRI restriction site (going in the clockwise direction).
-A PvuII - ClaI double digest of the recombinant in Figure 5A would yield three fragments having lengths of 1217, 1301 and 3084 base pairs.
+Assume the Pvull site in the vector is 128 base pairs to the right (3') of EcoRl restriction site (going in the clockwise direction).
+A Pvull - Xhol double digest of the recombinant in Figure 5A would yield three fragments having lengths of 305, 1282 and 3977 base pairs.